1. Navigator (aka this trusty blog)

 I am now logged in to my emails through Outlook on my phone so I get notifications when I receive an email (I’m not having the citizenship mishap happen to me again).

-And keep an eye on your student inbox for The Know – your weekly student email.
-The Know has articles, hints and tips about uni life, as well as listings for what’s on around campus and the latest jobs from our Careers Service.
+You’ve gotta keep an eye on your student inbox for The Know – your weekly student newsletter.
+The Know has articles, events and what’s on around campus, the latest jobs from our Careers Service, and so many tips and tricks about uni life.
 It’s your surefire way to stay in the know, so to speak.

-I know you spend most of your time on Facebook anyways, so why not do something productive with your Newsfeed and go ahead and like University of Newcastle Students on Facebook.
+I know you spend most of your time on your socials, so why not do something productive with your feeds and go follow them on Instagram @Uni_Newcastle_Students and give them a like University of Newcastle Students on Facebook.

-You’ll stay informed of upcoming events like gigs on campus, stress less week, parties, Brazilian dance lessons and nutrition week.
-They also post job alerts from the latest job listings from Career Hub.
-Other posts include tips, tricks and support like exam pop-up stalls that provide you with chocolate after your exam – you wouldn’t want to miss out on that!
+On Facebook you’ll see them post job alerts from the latest job listings from Career Hub and other posts including tips, tricks and support like exam pop-up stalls that provide you with chocolate after your exam – you wouldn’t want to miss out on that!